Jakob-Bach/Small-Portfolios/README.md

-# Small Portfolios
+# Analysis of Optimal Small Portfolios

 This repository contains the code and text of the paper

-> Iser, Markus, and Jakob Bach.
-"Small Portfolios"
+> Bach, Jakob and Markus Iser.
+"Analysis of Optimal Small Portfolios"

 This document describes the repo structure and the steps to reproduce the experiments.